Harvey Marcelin: 1980s post-release life

-Trial and incarceration
+Second trial and incarceration

-During interrogations, Marcelin fully admitted to killing Miranda, but insisted she had done so in self-defense.
+During interrogations, Marcelin fully admitted to killing Miranda, but insisted he had done so in self-defense.
 According to Marcelin, they had gotten into an argument because Miranda stopped paying her rent and stole several items from the hotel room, including a flute and cufflinks.
-She claimed that she was never aggressive with Miranda and cared for her, while she often left for days at a time without explanation.
+He claimed that he was never aggressive with Miranda and cared for her, while she often left for days at a time without explanation.
 An autopsy concluded that Miranda had been stabbed a total of 33 times.

-Because she had committed a felony, Marcelin's parole was revoked and she was returned to prison to continue serving her life term.
-In 1986, she was convicted of killing Miranda, but the charges were downgraded to manslaughter following a guilty plea, adding only 12 years to her existing life term.
-She was allowed to apply for parole, and as a result, from 1985 to 2019, she applied for parole a total of 15 times, but was always denied due to the severity of her crimes.
-Some of the arguments for her parole ranged from asking for a new trial to getting involved in a class action lawsuit for her involvement in the Attica prison riot, as well as labeling an all-female parole board "sexist" for denying her parole.
+Because he had committed a felony, Marcelin's parole was revoked and he was returned to prison to continue serving his life term.
+In 1986, he was convicted of killing Miranda, but the charges were downgraded to manslaughter following a guilty plea, adding only 12 years to his existing life term.
+He was allowed to apply for parole, and as a result, from 1985 to 2019, he applied for parole a total of 15 times, but was always denied due to the severity of his crimes.
+Some of the arguments for his parole ranged from asking for a new trial to getting involved in a class action lawsuit for his involvement in the Attica prison riot, as well as labeling an all-female parole board "sexist" for denying him parole.

-In 1993, while incarcerated at the Auburn Correctional Facility, Marcelin met with a transsexual inmate who advised her to start taking the hormone therapy medication Premarin, after which Marcelin completely dedicated herself to transitioning.
-In 2019, she was finally granted parole by the Parole Board after they took into account her advanced age; successful completion of multiple rehabilitation programs; graduate degree in computer science and technology; and letters from various volunteer organizations that pledged to provide her with housing and employment if released.
+In 1993, while incarcerated at the Auburn Correctional Facility, Marcelin met with a transsexual inmate who advised him to start taking the hormone therapy medication Premarin, after which Marcelin completely dedicated himself to transitioning to female.
+In 2019, he was finally granted parole by the Parole Board after they took into account his advanced age; successful completion of multiple rehabilitation programs; graduate degree in computer science and technology; and letters from various volunteer organizations that pledged to provide him with housing and employment if released.

-Marcelin was granted parole a second time on August 7, 2019, at the age of 81, having spent nearly 55 years incarcerated since the murder of Jacqueline Bonds.
+Marcelin was thus granted parole a second time on August 7, 2019, at the age of 81, having spent nearly 55 years incarcerated since the murder of Jacqueline Bonds.